 Relationship with FDA

-Face shield production was a major shift away from the D’Addario’s core business in guitar strings, but it is not the company’s first foray into the medical world.
+Face shield production was a major shift away from the D’Addario’s core business, but it is not the company’s first foray into the medical world.
 A division of D’Addario called Dynatomy, produces FDA-approved ergonomic hand-grip and dexterity exercise tools.

 Some of Dynatomy’s devices can be used as drug-free treatments for carpal tunnel syndrome, repetitive strain injuries, and arthritis.
 “Dynatomy started in 2017, and the origin of that division stemmed from hand exercise accessories for musicians.
 So when we shifted into PPE, one fortunate thing we had going for us was that we were already registered with the FDA.”